Established in July 2011, Lunchquest aims to give readers an insight in to Edinburgh’s vibrant cafe, restaurant and bar scene.

-There isn’t a place that serves food that we won’t review.
+There isn’t a place that serves food or drink that we won’t review.
 We cover as broad a range of places as we can, from the Michelin star finery of places like Castle Terrace to the humble burger van, and everything in between.

 We try to eat out (or get takeaway) from as many different places as the bank manager will allow, take pictures of what we’re served, and offer a few words to describe things.
 We rate on four categories: